weirui-kong/Anitom/README.md

     advanced3DEffectEnabled: true
 )

 // Using default dragThreshold is recommended.
+You can also attach a closure to perform actions when an image is tapped.
 ```